schedule

 • Oversee the distribution of the property and assets.

-Depending on how large the estate is, there could be several other duties for an executor to perform.
+Depending on how large your estate is, there could be several other duties for an executor to perform.
 Before naming an executor for your own estate you should make sure he or she will be able to handle the tasks you are assigning to him or her.

 How To Choose an Executor